DiCarloLab-Delft/PycQED_py3/docs/instrument_latencies.rst

         -
         -
         -   delay from DIO trigger to first analog output.
 Depends on number of codeword possibilities in sequencing program
+    *   -   tUhfqaWaveformPlay
+        -   0-TBD
+        -
+        -   duration of the output waveform set by user
     *   -   tUhfqaOutputDelay
         -   0-TBD
         -